 Wires are arranged so that the currents flowing through them are parallel to the superconducting (SC) screen.
 We also carefully choose the current and bias field values to ensure they do not exceed the critical values for maintaining the Meissner state for thin film Niobium.
-For bulk Nb, $\rm H_{c_1}(T=0)=17~0mT$.
-The experiment can be performed in a cryogenic setup where liquid Helium is used to cool the experiment to T=4.2~K (it is possible to go to a lower temperature with Liquid Helium).
-At this temperature, given the critical temperature $T_c=9.25~K$ for Nb, $\rm H_c(T)=H_c(0)(1-(T/T_c)^2)=135~mT$.
-From Fig.~\ref{fig:no-screen}, we can see that the induced magnetic dipole-dipole interaction between the nanospheres is $10^4$ stronger than their gravitational interaction at a separation of $\mathcal{O} (40\,\si{\micro\meter})$.
-Therefore, we need our Nb film to have a shielding efficiency of at least $10^4$.
+For bulk Nb, $\rm H_{c_1}(T=0)=170~mT$.
+The experiment can be performed in a cryogenic setup where liquid Helium is used to cool the experiment to T=4.2~K (it is possible to go to a lower temperatures).
+At this temperature, given the critical temperature $\rm T_c=9.25~K$ for Nb, $\rm H_c(T)=H_c(0)(1-(T/T_c)^2)=135~mT$.
+From Fig.~\ref{fig:no-screen}, we can see that the induced magnetic dipole-dipole interaction between the nanospheres is $10^5$ stronger than their gravitational interaction at a separation of $\mathcal{O} (40\,\si{\micro\meter})$.
+Therefore, we need our Nb film to have a shielding efficiency of around $10^5$.
 This value depends on the ratio of the film thickness to the film's London penetration depth ($\lambda$).
-For Nb, $\lambda\approx~41\,\si{\nano\meter}$ at 4.2~K. We can achieve this shielding efficiency by a film thickness of about $\sim 400\,\si{\nano\meter} $\cite{Fosbinder-Elkins_2022}.
+For Nb, $\lambda\approx~41\,\si{\nano\meter}$ at 4.2~K. We can achieve this shielding efficiency by a film thickness of about $\sim 750\,\si{\nano\meter} $~\cite{Fosbinder-Elkins_2022}.
 The exact performance heavily depends upon the experimental conditions in which the film is deposited on the substrate and the amount of impurities in the film.
 To account for this, we have chosen a conservative value of $1\,\si{\micro\meter}$ for the film.
 Additionally, in \cite{Hudson1971}, it was shown that when the applied magnetic fields are parallel to the surface of the SC, the critical field value is much higher as compared to perpendicularly applied fields (for d/$\lambda>>1$,$\rm H_{c_1\perp}\leq H_{c_1||}\leq 1.69 H_{c_1\perp}$).
-We can assume that for our films, $\rm H_{\rm c_1||}\simeq 1.5 H_{\rm c_1\perp}$.
+We can use a similar assumption for our film.